Members of Ligularia are hardy perennials that can reach from 30 cm to 1.8 m (1 to 6 feet) in height.

 Common Names: Leopard Plant, Golden Groundsel, Golden Ray, Summer Ragwort.

 Height: 24 to 72 inches (60 to 180 cm).

 Growing Region: Zones 4 to 8.

-When first growing Ligularia seedlings indoors then they should be prepared about one and a half months before due in the garden in the spring.
-They take from two to six weeks to germinate at 12 to 18 degrees.
+If first growing Ligularia seedlings indoors, then they should be prepared about one and a half months before due to be put out in the garden, in the spring.

 They should take from two to six weeks to germinate at 12 to 18 degrees (54 to 64°F).